 How to apply

-The expression of interest stage has now closed for new applications.
+The expression of interest stage will open for new applications in April 2024.

-Applicants which were successful at the EoI will be invited to submit a full bid application, after which a decision will be made on whether to award funding.
+Applicants which are successful at the EoI will be invited to submit a full bid application, after which a decision will be made on whether to award funding.